ForgedSengoku/BlocksMCTracker/README.md

 ---
 # BlocksMC Tracker

-BlocksMC Tracker is a **Node.js** server application designed to monitor and track **player ban statuses** on BlocksMC in real-time.
+BlocksMC Tracker is a *Electron App* application designed to monitor and track **player ban statuses** on BlocksMC in real-time.
 It features a sleek interface and can be easily hosted locally, even on mobile devices using **Termux**.
 A **desktop version** is now available for easier setup and use.

 > Note: The website version has been discontinued for a simpler setup and now has moved to electron.